|Nutritional Guidelines (per serving)|

 - 4 pork chops (bone-in, loin, about 3/4-inch thickness)

 - Optional: ground thyme

 Serve the pork chops with potatoes and a side vegetable for a tasty everyday meal.
 Throw some potatoes into the oven to roast or bake, or make some rice to go with the chops.
-A green bean casserole or carrots go well with pork, as do simple steamed peas and broccoli.
+A green bean casserole or carrots go well with pork, as do simple steamed peas, green beans, and broccoli.